How to streamline your print orders in 5 easy steps

 Many printers also offer treatments like embossing, lamination, document binding, mounting and folding.
 These sometimes need to be accounted for in your design file, so you should look at that during the document set-up stage, before you place your order.

 5. Use an online portal

 In this day and age, ordering online has become second nature.
-So, why should this be any different for your prints?
+So, why should this be any different when organising your printing?
 Managing your prints online is a great time saver and eliminates the need for multiple phone calls or long email chains with your local printer.

-Portals like My Online Orders also allow you to save past orders so you can reprint with the click of a button.
-You also get access to design templates and other products.
-They automatically generate spending reports too, so you can avoid budget blowouts.
+Portals like Snap Print-Online allow you to order your printing line as well as save past orders so you can reprint with the click of a button.
+You also get access to Canva design templates.

 A little forward planning goes a long way when it comes to streamlining your print orders.
 So, do your homework at the beginning of the project and you'll enjoy a smooth ordering process when you're ready to hit send.